Diligent-Software-LLC/data_error/README.md

 ### Code of Conduct

-Everyone interacting in the DataErrorLibrary project’s codebases

-, issue trackers, chat rooms and mailing lists is expected to follow the

-[code of conduct](https://github.com/Diligent-Software-LLC/data_error_library/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the DataErrorLibrary project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Diligent-Software-LLC/data_error_library/blob/master/CODE_OF_CONDUCT.md).

 ### Bug reports